Traditions and Events

 Ultimate is for grades 5-8 running April through the end of the year.
 This is a co-ed team with skill building and games with area schools.

 Eighth Grade Apprenticeships Program/April/May

 Eighth graders spend one morning a week as an apprentice in a local business or service agency.

 Hilltop participates in the long-standing Vermont tradition of Green Up Day on the first Friday of May each year.
-The Hilltop community takes this opportunity to clean up the garbage and debris that has accumulated on our campus and roadways over the previous year.
+The Hilltop community takes this opportunity to clean up the garbage and debris that has accumulated on our campus and roadways.
 Students spend part of their school day caring for their outdoor classrooms by picking up trash, clearing trails, sweeping sidewalks, weeding garden beds, etc.

-Twice a year we invite grandparents or a special friend to come visit in the classroom with their grandchild or special friend, attend an All School Sing and join us for lunch.
-We provide one in the fall before Thanksgiving and one in the spring Friday before Memorial Day weekend, so that those traveling long distances can choose a time a year that works best for them.
+Twice a year we invite grandparents and special friends to visit in the classroom with their grandchild or special friend, attend an All School Sing and join us for lunch.
+The first is held in the fall before Thanksgiving and the second on the Friday before Memorial Day weekend.
+Those traveling long distances can choose a time of year that works best for them.

 All families are welcome to the Hilltop Montessori graduation ceremony.
-This event speaks to all the student’s experience and is a wonderful community celebration.
-We are not only celebrating the great passage of the eighth graders but also the tremendous work and growth of all the students (and their families).
-Graduation takes place under a vast tent that overlooks the pond and our sublime view.
+This event sums up each graduate’s individual experience and is a wonderful community celebration.
+We are not only celebrating the great passage of the eighth graders but also the tremendous work and growth of all the students.